jsfowles/vite-starter/docs/TAILWINDCSS_TUTORIAL.md

 # Using Tailwind CSS with Vite

-This guide assumes that you have already installed Tailwind CSS and have a basic configuration set up.
+This guide assumes that we have already installed Tailwind CSS and have a basic configuration set up.
 If not, please refer to the [official Tailwind CSS installation guide](https://tailwindcss.com/docs/installation).

 ## Configuring Tailwind CSS